 Gray Seal Pup Cam is Back- Providing Amazing Views of Seal Pups, Bald Eagles and Winter Birds

-Observing the Gray Seal populations can be costly and logistically challenging, says NOAA scientist and Gray Seal expert Dr. Stephanie Wood.
-"This camera will help us to do the impossible - observe the Gray Seal pupping process in nature, without interruption, around the clock over a 30 day period of time, without so much as getting chilly," said Wood.
+Observing the gray seal populations can be costly and logistically challenging, says NOAA scientist and gray seal expert Dr. Stephanie Wood.
+"This camera will help us to do the impossible - observe the gray seal pupping process in nature, without interruption, around the clock, over a 30-day period of time, without so much as getting chilly," said Wood.
 "It will also open the door to people around the world who want to watch real life details of nature in remote places."
 Wood, along with other marine biologists, will use the live cams as a backdrop for live discussions with students and wildlife fans on explore.org/seals, in addition to utilizing Twitter and Facebook live chats.

-|Please Note: Because of the short day length in Maine, the camera is only live between 10AM-2PM EST. These hours will be extended as day length increases.
-Highlights of the cam will be shown at other times.|
+|Please Note: Because of the short day length in Maine, the camera is live between 8:00am and 4:30pm EST. Highlights of the cam will be shown at other times.|

-With a year-round residency, female Gray Seals give birth to one pup per year during the winter months between late December and early January.
+With a year-round residency, female gray seals give birth to one pup per year during the winter months between late December and early January.
 A pup's weight at birth can range from 24 to 44 pounds.
 A pup can gain more than four pounds per day until abruptly weaned.
 Males are also present on the pupping sites and wait for receptive females to breed with on their way to the water.
-See a special highlight footage of a Gray Seal birth at Seal Island!
+See a special highlight footage of a gray seal birth at Seal Island!

-Archaeological records demonstrate that Gray Seals were once distributed along the northeast U.S. coast, although they were scarce for most of the 20th century due to hunting and bounty systems - some of which lasted into the 1960s.
+Archaeological records demonstrate that gray seals were once distributed along the northeast U.S. coast, although they were scarce for most of the 20th century due to hunting and bounty systems - some of which lasted into the 1960s.

 Explore.org is a multimedia organization that documents visionary leaders from around the world who have devoted their lives to extraordinary causes.
 Both inspirational and educational, explore.org creates a portal into the soul of humanity by championing the selfless acts of others.